-3.1.1 In order to inform a computational model, we will characterize the behavioral and neuronal effects on olfactory cues on song processing using a wider set of song parameters, varying parameters over multiple timescales as previously done (as in 39) with and without the olfactory stimuli.
-Based on our previous results (from aim 1), we will decide how to deliver the olfactory stimuli.
-If we are able to control the temporal pattern of the olfactory stimulation (by using optogenetic stimulation or, in the case of the imaging experiments, also air stream), we will also test how varying the temporal sequence (between olfactory and auditory stimuli) contribute to the olfactory modulation of the auditory responses.
-This is in order to inform a model for olfactory modulation of auditory responses.
+3.1.1 In order to inform a computational model, we will characterize the behavioral and neuronal effects of olfactory cues on song processing using a wider set of song parameters, varying parameters over multiple timescales (as in 39) with and without the olfactory stimuli.
+Based on our previous results (Aim 1), we will decide how to most appropriately deliver the olfactory stimuli.
+If we are able to control the temporal pattern of the olfactory stimulation (by using optogenetic stimulation or, in the case of the imaging experiments, via air stream), we will also test how varying the temporal sequence between olfactory and auditory stimuli contributes to the olfactory modulation of the auditory responses.
+This will inform a model of the olfactory modulation of auditory responses.

-3.1.2 We will derive a computational model for olfactory modulation of acoustic communication (Fig xx).
-Aims 3.1.1 and 3.1.2 will be conducted side by side - the model will be informed by the experimental results and the choice of the experimental parameters will be in a way that informs the model.
+3.1.2 We will derive a computational model for the olfactory modulation of acoustic communication (Fig xx).
+Aims 3.1.1 and 3.1.2 will be conducted side by side - the model will be informed by the experimental results and the choice of the experimental parameters will inform the model.

-3.1.3 We will use FlyWire to look at the connectivity between the olfactory pathway and the dsx+/fru+ cells whose auditory response is modulated by olfaction.
-We will find candidate intermediate cells.
+3.1.3 We will use FlyWire to examine the connectivity between the olfactory pathway and the dsx+/fru+ cells whose auditory response is modulated by olfaction, enabling the identification of candidate intermediate cells.
 However, as the fly brain is highly interconnected, indirect paths may include many candidates [].
-In the case that there are strong candidates, we will build sparse lines and test functional connectivity.
-Here we will take a similar approach to one we took in a recent work (a student I mentored at the Murthy lab; manuscript in preparation), where we identified visual inputs to an ovipositor-extrusion command neuron 34 in FlyWire, built a split line (using NeuroBridge []) and found functional connectivity by combining optogenetic activation and two-photon Calcium imaging.
-For testing functional upstream dsx+/fru+, we will cross the following lines I already created and tested 61, crossed to the relevant split-gal4 lines: 1.
+If there are strong candidates, we will build sparse lines and test functional connectivity.
+Here we will take a similar approach to one that we employed recently (a student I mentored at the Murthy lab; manuscript in preparation), where we identified visual inputs to an ovipositor-extrusion command neuron 34 in FlyWire, built a split line (using NeuroBridge []) and found functional connectivity by combining optogenetic activation and two-photon Calcium imaging.
+To test functional upstream dsx+/fru+, we will cross the following lines that we have already created and tested 61 with the relevant split-gal4 lines: 1.
 10xUAS-Chrimson.tdTomato,13LexAop2-GCaMP6s/+;Sp/CyO;dsx-LexA/TM6B,tb

 2. 10xUAS-Chrimson.tdTomato,13LexAop2-GCaMP6s/+;Sp/CyO;fru-LexA/TM6B,tb

-3.1.4 We will conduct activation and inactivation experiments to find if specific groups (of dsx+/fru+ cells or intermediate cells that we found in aim 3.1.3) are necessary and sufficient for olfactory modulation of behavioral/neural song response.
+3.1.4 We will conduct activation and inactivation experiments to find if specific groups of dsx+/fru+ cells or intermediate cells that were identified in Aim 3.1.3 are necessary and sufficient for the olfactory modulation of behavioral/neural song responses.

 3.2 Finding mechanisms, and deriving a model, for olfactory modulation of song production

-Here we will focus on a small subset of olfactory compounds out of the ones we tested, whose presence modulates singing and neural activity which is correlated with singing.
-Aims 3.2.1-3.2.4 are parallel to aims 3.1.1-3.1.4, except that the latter are focused on song production.
+Here we will focus on a small subset of the tested olfactory compounds, the presence of which modulates singing and neural activity which is correlated with singing.
+Aims 3.2.1-3.2.4 will be performed in parallel with Aims 3.1.1-3.1.4, with the latter being focused on song production.

-3.2.1 In order to inform a computational model for olfactory modulation of song production, we will record song in males using a larger set of stimuli, optogenetically activating P1a or pIP10 to drive singing 39, in the presence and absence of olfactory cues in freely moving solitary males.
+3.2.1 In order to inform a computational model for the olfactory modulation of song production, we will record song in males using a larger set of stimuli, optogenetically activating P1a or pIP10 to drive singing 39 in the presence and absence of olfactory cues in freely moving solitary males.